threefoldfoundation/info_sdk/src/4_tokens/getting_freetft.md

 ![image alt text](./img/trustasset_2.png)

-Upon completing this successfully you have a trustline for FreeTFTs setup and we can now send them your way!
+Upon completing this successfully you have a trustline for FreeTFTs setup and we could now send them your way!

 ### Step 5: Fill the faucet form